In this article, I want to explain how to prepare the Chinese-style stuffed cabbage roll I made as a teenager.

 a.
 Steps to prepare the gravy

-- Pour the liquid released from the stuffed cabbage rolls during steaming into a pan.
+- Pour the liquid from the stuffed cabbage rolls while steaming into a pan.

 - Add the water to soak the mushrooms.